 When it comes to nonprofit advocacy, your organization is in it for the long haul.
 You may not expect to see results from your advocacy campaign right away.
 But with persistence, passion, and patience, you can make a huge difference.

 What other aspect of your nonprofit strategy is all about the long haul?
 Securing donations from your advocates.
-It’s quite similar to asking for money from your organization’s volunteers.
+It’s quite similar to asking your volunteers.
 While they are engaged and contributing toward your nonprofit's success, they’re contributing time rather than a monetary amount.
 In an ideal world, your supporters will donate both.

 No matter which type of nonprofit advocacy campaign you choose, you’re able to collect valuable information about your supporters that can help you to reach out to them in the future.

-For instance, Salsa’s nonprofit advocacy campaign examples show how to collect phone numbers from click-to-call advocacy campaigns, emails from petitions, social media handles from social advocacy campaigns, and more.
+For instance, nonprofit advocacy campaigns show how to collect phone numbers from click-to-call advocacy campaigns, emails from petitions, social media handles from social advocacy campaigns, and more.
 Use this contact information to reengage advocates through:

 - Drip Email Campaigns